Small Claims Court Procedures

 - Ms. Jones paid a security deposit when she moved into her apartment.
 Although she complied with the lease and did not damage the apartment, her landlord will not return the security deposit.

 - Mr. James was fired from his job.
 He claims the company owes him one week's pay.
 The company will not pay him.

 In each example, a person can file suit and ask for money damages.

 To Sue or not to Sue?

 The first step is deciding whether to sue.
 Remember, you must prove that the person or business you are suing owes you something.
 Do you have some proof of the debt such as a receipt, note, bill of sale, warranty or a witness?
 In deciding to sue, consider whether you have any evidence.
 In addition, if you sue an individual, the defendant must be a resident of Habersham County.
 If you sue a corporation, the business must be in Habersham County or the registered agent for the corporation must be located in Habersham County.
-Or, if you sue a sole proprietor of a business, the sole proprietor must be a resident of Habersham County.
+If you sue a sole proprietor of a business, the sole proprietor must be a resident of Habersham County.
 The court or the clerks cannot advise you on who to sue or if you have a good claim.